 Scotland and Peter’s hostel became my base for further European adventures.
 I still worked along the way but I was learning new techniques for extending my travel budget.
 One strategy was researching for a travel guidebook.
 I found a book called Youth Accommodation Centres International on a hostel book exchange shelf.
 It was a self-published directory of hostels from Malta.
 I wrote to the publisher and asked if I could be a field researcher for his book.
 He sent me a letter attesting to this fact.
 Now I was able to call hostels in advance and tell them I was a “guidebook researcher”.
 This enabled me to stay for free at many hostels.
 Although, the book only listed hostel name, address and phone number I took notes about each hostels facilities, amenities and atmosphere.
 What I learned is a hostels facilities and amenities was no indication of it’s atmosphere.
 Some hostels had a vibrant social atmosphere and others were devoid of “soul”.
 I studied what attributes (both operational and architectural) were correlated with a hostel’s community vibe.
 I would later apply this to my own hostel.

 BACK TO THE USA

-    In Europe I experienced humanity in a way I had not experienced during my

-    upbringing in the US.
-When I made the decision to come back to my home country I

-    was bound and determined to either find or create community in the US.
-I wanted

-    to experience the life I had in Europe and make a living doing it.
-My first stop

-    was Manhatten.
-I was totally broke when I arrived from Europe and needed a job.
+In Europe I experienced humanity in a way I had not experienced during my upbringing in the US.
+When I made the decision to come back to my home country I was bound and determined to either find or create community in the US.
+I wanted to experience the life I had in Europe and make a living doing it.
+My first stop was Manhatten.
+I was totally broke when I arrived from Europe and again needed a job.
 My electronics training landed me a job at FireQuench.
-I serviced and maintained

-    life safety systems in a variety of building types.
-I attended fire department

-    inspections and learned the systems and procedures necessary to keep occupants

-    in a building safe.
+I serviced and maintained life safety systems in a variety of building types.
+I attended fire department inspections and learned the systems and procedures necessary to keep occupants in a building safe.

 GOING WEST TO SAN FRANCISCO - STARTING A HOSTEL